-Recommendations in Semly are ready-made action ideas prepared based on the analysis of your brand, prompts, sources, competition, AI model responses, and project configuration.
+Recommendations in Semly are ready-made action suggestions prepared based on the analysis of your brand, prompts, sources, competitors, AI model responses, and project configuration.

-Their goal is to show what’s worth improving, adding, or implementing to increase the chances of your brand showing up in AI answers.
+Their goal is to show what’s worth improving, adding, or implementing to increase the chances of your brand appearing in AI answers.

-What matters is that Semly doesn’t just show a general suggestion.
-In many cases you get a ready-made solution that you can either implement automatically in Semly or copy and paste into the right place on your site or in the technical configuration.
+What’s important is that Semly doesn’t just show a general suggestion.
+In many cases you get a ready-made solution that you can implement automatically in Semly, or copy and paste into the right place on your website or in your technical configuration.

 Recommendations are specific tasks that help improve your brand’s visibility in AI.